What Does This Make Possible? The Question To Ask After Attending a Conference

 You don’t have to adopt every idea you come across.
 You don’t even have to adopt any of them.

-But when you take the time to consider what something might make possible, you shift into a proactive mindset.
+But when you take the time to consider what something might make possible, you take on a proactive mindset.

 You stop being tossed around by every trend and start making deliberate choices about what belongs in your business and what doesn’t.